airbus-cert/skyblue.team/content/posts/delegate-krbtgt.md

 - A TGS, which stands for *Ticket Granting Service*, is used to ask for access to any kind of service using Kerberos, such as remote desktop, CIFS, LDAP etc…

-The important thing to know here is that requesting a TGT or TGS are very similar because requesting a TGT is only a TGS for the krbtgt/DOMAIN service.
+The important thing to know here is that requesting a TGT or TGS are very similar.
+TGT is only a TGS for a krbtgt/DOMAIN service.
 Keep this detail in mind!

 # What is a Golden Ticket?